Ballrooms

 - Two ballrooms (split by role) - Ballroom A for amateur followers with instructor, Ballroom B for amateur leaders (includes amateur couples)

-- Three ballrooms (rotating) - Same rotation approach across three ballrooms
+- Three ballrooms (rotating) - Same as above, across three ballrooms

-- Four ballrooms (rotating) - Same rotation approach across four ballrooms
+- Four ballrooms (rotating) - Same as above, across four ballrooms

 These settings can be overridden on an agenda item by item basis.